jgera/clonedetection2k13/trunk/readme.txt

-8. Start the RMI registry: type in the same directory "start rmiregistry"
+8. Start the RMI registry: type in the same directory "start rmiregistry" if you are using a Windows system, or
+	"rmiregistry &"
+in a Lunix or Unix-like system

 9. Start the RMI Server program: type in the same directory "java RMIServer"

-10. Come back to the GUI opened at the step 4.,insert the data needed and press the START button to begin the simulation
+10. Go to the GUI opened at the step 4.,insert the data needed and press the START button to begin the simulation